See Florida Keys animal attractions while touring the Keys

 1316 Duval Street

-Admission for adults is $15, but don’t pay full price.
+Admission for adults is $15 and $11 for children 4 to 12.
+But don’t pay full price.
 There are $2 coupons on brochures, maps and other promotional materials around town or you can use a AAA discount.

 9. Florida Keys animals: Visit an aquarium